iomete/iom-docs/docs/guides/deployment/azure/install.md

 ---
-title: IOMETE deployment on GCP
+title: IOMETE deployment on Azure
 sidebar_label: Install
-description: This guide will explain how to deploy IOMETE on Google Cloud Platform using the Terraform command line tools
+description: This guide will explain how to deploy IOMETE on Amazon Web Services using the Azure CLI and Terraform command line tools
 last_update:
-  date: 10/04/2022
+  date: 07/11/2023
 ---
 import Img from '@site/src/components/Img';
 import ImgBorder from '@site/src/components/ImgBorder';